[metadata element=”date,author” ]

 Is the Calcium Fix for Vegans Elusive?
 It doesn’t have to be…

 One of the most important nutrients in our diet, calcium is a must not just for bone and teeth health, but also for clotting of blood, muscular control and proper functioning of nervous system.
 While vegans often worry about getting enough protein in their diet, protein it is an easy (or at least easier) target to achieve.
 But calcium?
 That’s another story altogether.
 With dairy out of the equation, what does one eat, especially fussy kids who wouldn’t eat greens in any form?
 Here’s a lowdown on vegan sources of calcium!

 First Things First – How Much Calcium do We Need?

-A lot of vegan foods have calcium, but there is something that you must understand; the difference between available (or bioavailable) and unavailable calcium.
+A lot of plant-based foods have calcium, but there is something that you must understand; the difference between available (or bioavailable) and unavailable calcium.
 Bioavailable calcium is that which can be readily absorbed by the body.
 While we all need about 250-300 mg of calcium daily, the Recommended Daily Allowance is 1000mg.
 Most recommendations are based assuming dairy as the source of this calcium which allows for about 2/3 to be absorbed by the body.
 Dairy has more bioavailable calcium than most other sources, say spinach.
 So, while spinach is touted to be replete with calcium – and it is – the fact is that hardly any of it can be absorbed by the body (i.e. it is not bioavailable) as the oxalates present in it inhibit absorption of calcium.
 (A glass of milk has 270-305 mg calcium).

 Next time you want to check the calcium content in a food, you might want to run a quick search for bioavailability as well, here.